chloehuang2021/opsiq-ticket-triage/README.md

 ## Future Enhancements

-* Integrate a production LLM API for AI-powered ticket analysis
+- Integrate a production-grade LLM for enhanced ticket analysis
-* Containerize the Angular frontend
+- Containerize the Angular frontend
-* AWS deployment
-* Advanced AI integration
+- Deploy the application to AWS
+- Implement a CI/CD pipeline
-* Implement user authentication and authorization
+- Add user authentication and role-based authorization
-* Add ticket assignment and workflow management
+- Support ticket assignment and workflow management
-* Support file attachments and comments
+- Add file attachments and comments
+- Enable email notifications for ticket updates

 ## Author